vcraghe32/Pet_Food_Dispenser/README.md

 (a dog and cat for Luke and two dogs for Violet), so we understand the struggle.

 Luckily, with a pet food dispenser, meal time for pets can be made into a more entertaining and enjoyable experience.
-Pets would no loner come pleading to humans for their food because their food source would be in one place.
+Pets would no longer come pleading to humans for their food because their food source would be in one place.
 Additionally, an automated pet food dispenser would give pets a concrete sense of a meal time schedule which would be hard to rival when done by humans.